kemister85/kemister85/readme.md

 ### Current projects & activity

 - New portfolio build using `Ruby on Rails`, `Postgresql` & `Bootstrap`
-- Working within a team as a `QA`/ `Technical Writer Intern` for a leading `tech` company in the _rich text editor_ space, while gaining extensive knowledge from the devs around the code `base`
+- Working within a team as a `QA`/ `Technical Writer` for a leading `tech` company in the _rich text editor_ space, while gaining extensive knowledge from the devs around the code `base`
 - Learning how to use `test-cases` and run `regression` testing, using various tools such as `LambdaTestTool` & pre-built `inhouse` testing applications to identify `bugs`

 ### Udemy courses 2023